hmit0506/intelligent-trading-dag/README.md

 ### Backtest Mode

 Backtest mode will:
+1. Initialize portfolio (with initial positions if configured, or cash only)
-1. Fetch historical data for the specified date range
+2. Fetch historical data for the specified date range (with warmup period for technical indicators)
-2. Run the DAG workflow for each time period with progress tracking
+3. Run the DAG workflow for each time period with progress tracking
-3. Execute simulated trades based on generated signals
+4. Execute simulated trades based on generated signals
-4. Calculate and display performance metrics (returns, Sharpe ratio, Sortino ratio, max drawdown)
+5. Calculate and display performance metrics (returns, Sharpe ratio, Sortino ratio, max drawdown)
-5. Export results to CSV and JSON files automatically
+6. Export results to CSV and JSON files automatically
-6. Generate log files for detailed analysis
+7. Generate log files for detailed analysis

 **Enhanced Features**:
+- **Historical Data Warmup**: Automatically fetches additional historical data before `start_date` to ensure technical indicators have sufficient data from the first data point
+- **Initial Positions Support**: Can start backtest with existing positions (long/short) configured in `config.yaml`
+- **Accurate Return Calculation**: Calculates returns based on initial portfolio value (including initial positions at cost basis), not just initial cash
 - Progress bar showing backtest progress
 - Configurable print frequency to reduce I/O overhead
 - Automatic export of trade logs and performance data